eProsima/Fast-DDS-docs/docs/fastdds/transport/includes/shm.rst

 performed by SHM transport only.
 The rest of the enabled transports are not used between those two participants.

-In order to change the default parameters of SHM transport, you need to add the SharedMemTransportDescriptor to the ``rtps.userTransports`` attribute (C++ code) or define a transport_descriptor of type SHM in the XML file.
-In both cases ``rtps.useBuiltinTransports`` must be disabled (see below examples).
+To enable SHM transport in a Participant, you need to add the SharedMemTransportDescriptor to the ``rtps.userTransports`` attribute (C++ code) or define a transport_descriptor of type SHM in the XML file (see examples below).

 +--------------------------------------------------+
 | **C++**                                          |